CAST-genomics/haptools/docs/api/data.rst

 Data
 ~~~~
 Classes in the ``data`` module inherit from an abstract class called Data, providing some level of standardization across classes within the module.
-All classes are initialized with the path to the file containing the data.
+All classes are initialized with the path to the file containing the data and, optionally, a `python Logger <https://docs.python.org/3/howto/logging.html>`_ instance.

-The abstract class requires that all classes contain methods for
+The abstract class requires that all classes contain methods for...

 1. reading the contents of a file into a ``data`` property of each class
 2. iterating over lines of a file without loading all of the data into memory at once